Milkweed is named after the milky sap you can get from the leaves. This was a cure for warts.

 Some people are sensitive to the sap.
 But wear gloves and you will be fine.

 The leaves are not in it but the sap is.

 What causes the sap on a Linden tree? and what can I do?

 The monarch butterfly must lay their eggs on milkweed plants (Asclepias ), and the swan plant is listed on wikipedia as a type of milkweed.
 Most plants in the milkweed family produce flowers which the monarch can feed on.
 The caterpillars of the monarch butterfly can only eat leaves from plants in the milkweed family and will die without this food source.
 The milkweed plant is known for it's white milky sap, which contains alkaloids, latex, and several other complex compounds including cardenolides.
 Some species are known to be toxic.
 The caterpillars are immune to the milkweed sap and actually make themselves poisonous by eating it.
 The butterfly retains the milkweed poison as a defense against predators.
 Both the monarch caterpillars and the monarch butterflies use bright color patterns as a warning that they are dangerous to eat.

-Why do butterflies only lay eggs on milkweed leaves?
+They lay there eggs on milkweed leaves.

 cause that's what they do

 Milkweed bugs live in trees near the leaves of the tree and that is where they lay their tiny yellow eggs that are in clusters.

 Most species of milkweed have three defenses: cardenolide (a heart arresting toxin) latex secretions, and hairs on the leaves.